zepheira/bibframe/model/bfarchive.md

 <!---

 Elements below are oncluded in BF Lite but need updated descriptions for the BF Lite + Archives layer.
+NOTE: This is best done at the profile layer rather than the vocabulary layer

 # title
 * label: title